twinleaf/trendline/README.md

 - Time series data visualization of device streams
 - RPC control

-## TODO
-### User Interface
-- Multi-device view (allows side-by-side device graphs)
-### Data Streams
-- Data logging (saving to binary format)
-- Math channels (filters, addition/subtraction)
-- Cursors (right click to place static cursor)
-- Triggers (threshold-based pausing)

 # Developer Setup

-`npm run tauri dev` will launch the program on the root directory
+`npm run tauri dev` will launch the program on the root directory.
+Make sure to run `npm install` first.

-`cargo test export_bindings` will export the Rust bindings to be used in the front end Typescript when in the src-tauri directory
+`cargo test export_bindings` will export the Rust bindings to be used in the front end Typescript when in the src-tauri directory (run to update structures inside `shared.rs`)

 # Application Architectural Overview
 `Trendline` uses [`Tauri`](https://tauri.app) to create a desktop application by combining a Rust backend with frontend frameworks (in our case, [`Svelte`](https://svelte.dev)).
 The corresponding `src-tauri` and `src` contain `README.md` detailing their architecture.

+### Known Issues

+- Non time aligned data inserts occasional inserts 0s at newest time stamp (min-max bucket algorithm)
+- Multi series plots are notably slower than indiviudal plots of the same series
+- Typing in the RPC filtering slows down over time fo